 The Dealer's Perspective

-He adds: "The best way to resolve these misunderstandings is to simply return to the dealership and ask to speak to the manager in a calm tone.
+He added: "The best way to resolve these misunderstandings is to simply return to the dealership and ask to speak to the manager in a calm tone.
 Drama and shouting does not impress.
 Asking for help does."

 If You Still Don't Get Satisfaction

-If your grievances are deep, or you complained to the dealership to no avail, there are still a few things you can do.
+If your grievances are deep, or you have complained to the dealership to no avail, there are still a few things you can do.
 Obviously, you can hire a lawyer and sue the dealership.
 But this is costly and time-consuming.
 So let's look at other options.

 You can register a complaint against the dealership through local and state agencies.
-Go to the Web site for your state's department of motor vehicles to see if there is a way to file a complaint.
+Go to the website for your state's Department of Motor Vehicles to see if there is a way to file a complaint.